-Holika dahan, guzzling bhang thandai (a refreshing milk and saffron drink, infused with dry fruits) or gorging on bhand pakoras (fritters), DJ parties and musical performances set the Holi mood.
-Temple rituals, colorful parades, royal celebrations, all collectively make Holi celebrations in India something to travel for from far and wide.
-No wonder, India witnesses a huge influx of international tourists during Holi.
+Holika Dahan, guzzling bhang thandai (a refreshing milk and saffron drink infused with dry fruits) or gorging on bhang pakoras (fritters), DJ parties, and musical performances set the Holi mood.
+Temple rituals, colorful parades, and royal celebrations all collectively make Holi celebrations in India something to travel for from far and wide.
+No wonder India witnesses a huge influx of international tourists during Holi.

 - Holi in Mathura

 - Holi in Vrindavan

 - Holi in Barsana

 - Holi in Agra

 - Holi at Shantiniketan

 - Holi in Pushkar

 - Holi at Anandpur Sahib, Punjab

 The festival garners the most attention from international vacationers among the religious festivals of India.
 This year, Holi is approaching with the Easter festival in tow, giving the most suitable time for foreign travelers to delight in the festivities.
 As Indians indulge in the play with colored powders and pigments, foreigners join in the revelry and are open-heartedly welcomed.
 People are free to let their hair down and partake in the carousing.
 If you want to explore various parts of India for Holi, here are the best places for Holi celebration in India that you should check out.